Nightmare City: Plot

 Major Warren Holmes, Murchison's official aide, telephones his wife Sheila, staying at their country house, where he tells her about the crisis and warning her not to leave the house.
 Sheila is then visited by Cindy, who is oblivious to what is going on.
 Two infected men break into the house and kill Cindy.
 Sheila then manages to kill them before they can fully attack her.

 The next day, Miller and Anna get out of the city and have to stop at a filling station.
 There they are attacked by a small group of infected.
 Miller makes a Molotov cocktail and blows up the zombies, along with the ambulance.
 The couple continue on foot, trying to evade the zombies who are now roaming the countryside.
 They take shelter in a local church, only to find an infected priest, who Miller is forced to kill.

-Meanwhile, Major Holmes arrives at a local airbase only to find it overrun and leaving the military with no air support.
-General Murchison keeps in contact with his military units fighting a losing battle against the growing numbers of infected until he decides to bomb the city and kill anyone uninfected who stands in the military’s way.
-Major Holmes flies to his house to rescue his wife, only to discover that Sheila is also infected, forcing him to kill her.
+Meanwhile, Major Holmes arrives at a local airbase only to find it overrun, the pilots all dead and the only survivor mad with paranoia (a sign of airborne zombification), leaving the military with no air support.
+Another soldier is forced to kill the lone survivor at the airbase, after the survivor holds Major Holmes at gun point thinking the Major is also infected.
+Major Holmes then abandons the base after a brief radio communication with General Murchison in which he tells the General the base is abandoned and the jets have been sabotaged, and the General tells him not to engage the zombies but just return to the base or save himself, as he oversees the overthrowing of the city's mayor as part of his plan to let the zombie virus spread all over town.
+Major Holmes then flies to his house to rescue his wife, only to discover that Sheila is also infected, forcing him to kill her.

 Miller and Anna escape from the church and arrive at an abandoned amusement park that is also overrun.
 Arming themselves with sub-machine guns and grenades from dead soldiers, Miller and Anna kill several zombies, but are forced to flee.
 They climb to the top of a roller coaster to escape when Major Holmes happens to fly by on his way back to Murchison's command post.
 Holmes lowers a rope from the helicopter, allowing Miller to climb aboard.
 However, Anna cannot maintain her grip and falls to her death, much to Miller's horror.

 Miller then jolts awake, revealing the whole story to have been a dream.
 He then rushes to meet a scientist at the airport.
 But when he arrives, a military plane makes an emergency landing, repeating the events of the film's beginning.
+"The Nightmare Becomes Reality" indeed.